DarkoMonzioCompagnoni/Data-analysis-portfolio/README.md

 ### Cryptocurrency portfolio analysis

 I designed [this dashboard](https://docs.google.com/spreadsheets/d/1mAE5dSX0QiT_tyJR5I4a7vBkPESuCYhnAPyXO0oS-UM/edit?usp=sharing) to track the value of my crypto investments using the DCA (Dollar Cost Averaging) technique.
 It contains a 3500+ rows dataset of all transactions of 2022, downloaded from the crypto exchange platform [Nexo](https://nexo.io/).
 For each owned coin, I can track its amount and value, the real-time value of that coin, and the total amount paid for it.
-The Earn/Loss columns calculate the status of your investment.
+The Earn/Loss columns calculate the status of the investment.

 <p align="center"> <img src="https://github.com/DarkoMonzioCompagnoni/images/blob/main/crypto%20dashboard%20screenshot.png" width="500" height="500" align="centre" /> </p>